-A true renaissance of the Devadasi dance tradition, the mother of present day classical dance system across the country, which disappeared with its practioners, is happening at one end of the classical dance spectrum.
-The devadasi dance tradition, which developed through the temple danseuses, is an important type among the dance patterns of India.
-Bharatanatyam in Tamil Nadu, Kuchipudi in Andhra Pradesh, Odissi in Orissa and Mohini-yattam in Kerala took shape in the tradition of devadasi dance.
+The Devadasi Dance tradition, which developed through the temple dances, is important among the dance forms of India.
+Devadasi dance was the original dance form, from which various other dance forms emerged, especially in the South India, where this Devadasi practice was more prevalent.
+The classical dances like Bharatnatyam in Tamil Nadu, Kuchipudi in Andhra Pradesh, Odissi in Odisha and Mohiniyattam in Kerala took shape in the tradition of Devadasi dance.
 These dance forms grew and developed a classical category.